kamranahmedse/developer-roadmap/content/guides/design-patterns-for-humans.md

     }
 }
 ```
-then we have an interface that each of the commands are going to implement and then we have a set of commands
+then we have an interface that each of the commands are going to implement, and then we have a set of commands
 ```php
 interface Command
 {